Manual (English)

 - You must be resident in Mozambique or Eswatini;

-- in due time, be registered with a French higher education institution to start a Master’s or Doctorate course from September 2025.
+- in due time, be registered with a French higher education institution to start a "Master"or ""Doctorat" course from September 2026.
 Registration at French universities takes place between February and May.

 The scholarship is granted for a certain period of time of residence in France, corresponding to the time required to obtain the certificate.
 At the end of the first academic year, the student's success will be verified so that they may continue with their studies in the second year of the Master’s programme.